The Art of Designing Commercials: Cost and Strategy

 Companies invest money in advertising because advertising works.
 Otherwise they wouldn’t do it.

 You may ignore it, or it may be iron-point to you.
 (Why am I seeing this FloMax ad again?)
-But many others will notice it and value its significance.
+But many others will notice it and appreciate its relevance.

 And even if you did ignore an ad, some part of your brain still processed it.
 Now you’ve “heard of it.”
 It is now lodged in your consciousness in some small way, and that may pay dividends down the line